awsdocs/amazon-athena-user-guide/doc_source/query-metrics-viewing.md

 + `QueryType` – `DML` or `DDL`
 + `WorkGroup` – name of the workgroup

+Athena publishes the following metric to the CloudWatch console under the `AmazonAthenaForApacheSpark` namespace:
++ `DPUCount` – number of DPUs consumed during the session to execute the calculations\.

+This metric has the following dimensions:
++ `SessionId` – The ID of the session in which the calculations are submitted\.
++ `WorkGroup` – Name of the workgroup\.

 For more information, see the [List of CloudWatch metrics and dimensions for Athena](#athena-cloudwatch-metrics-table) later in this topic\.
 For information about Athena usage metrics, see [Monitoring Athena usage metrics](monitoring-athena-usage-metrics.md)\.

 **To view query metrics for a workgroup in the console**